MOBILE GEOFENCING ADVERTISING

 The campaigns worked and significantly increased foot traffic to the stores.

-Here are several examples of how big brands used mobile geofencing advertising as part of their marketing strategies.
+Let’s check out the examples of how big brands used mobile geofencing advertising as part of their marketing strategies.

 Burger King encouraged its customers to go to McDonald’s, but with a twist.

-They executed a mobile geofence advertising campaign focusing on specific areas and locations.
+Hence, they executed a mobile geofence advertising campaign focusing on specific areas and locations.